Living On Campus

-All freshmen must purchase an A or B meal plan regardless of what style room they live in.
-Also, all students living in non-kitchen units must purchase an A or B meal plan.
-Sophomores living in kitchen units are encouraged but not required to purchase a meal plan.
-To be considered a sophomore for meal plan purposes, the individual must have successfully completed at least 30 credit hours by the first day of the semester.
+All residents with under 30 completed credits must purchase an A or B meal plan regardless of what style room they live in.
+Also, all residents living in non-kitchen units must purchase an A or B meal plan.
+Residents with over 30 completed credits living in kitchen units are encouraged but not required to purchase a meal plan.

 Opening and Closing Information